missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 which supports auto-completion, syntax and error highlighting, context help, go to definition and more.

+You can also follow our
+`video about the perfect IDE setup <https://www.youtube.com/watch?v=QdDHEe2aEJo>`_.

 For MPF |version|, that should look like this:

 .. code-block:: yaml